CLIP's Visual Embedding Projector is a Few-shot Cornucopia: Experiments

 \textbf{Base-to-new generalization.} In this setting, we divide all classes into two groups: base and new classes.
-Training is performed on base classes and testing on both base and new classes.
-Moreover, the harmonic mean is reported to assess the trade-off.
+Training is performed on base classes and testing on both base and new ones.
+The harmonic mean is reported to assess the trade-off.
 In \cref{tab:base_to_new_res}, we see that \methodvalfree significantly outperforms ProGrad~\cite{zhu2023prompt} in \textit{total harmonic mean} across 11 datasets.
 Additionally, \methodvalfree is competitive with MaPLe~\cite{khattak2023maple}, a method specifically designed for few-shot generalization.
-For the sake of comparison fairness, we report the three variants of MaPLe.
-MaPLe{$\ddagger$} trains $9 {\times}$ more parameters than \method ($3.55$M vs. $0.39$M).
-MaPLe{$\dagger$} is on par with \method in the numbers of parameters ($0.41$M vs. $0.39$M).
-MaPLe{*} is a shallow version that trains prompts only on the first layer of vision and language branches.
-Our method is architecture agnostic, while MaPLe in all its versions works only on ViTs and requires backpropagation over the entire vision and text encoders.
+For comparison fairness, we report the three variants of MaPLe: MaPLe{$\ddagger$} trains $9 {\times}$ more parameters than \method ($3.55$M vs. $0.39$M); MaPLe{$\dagger$} trains a similar number of parameters ($0.41$M); MaPLe{*} is a shallow version that trains prompts only on the first layer of vision and language branches.
+Our method is architecture agnostic, while all versions of MaPLe work only on ViTs and require backpropagation over the entire vision and text encoders.